sloganking/Structured-Commenting/README.md

 ### Is there really demand for this, or is this a solution looking for a problem?

-Seemingly yes, there is already existing demand for comments that describe explicite sections of code.
+Seemingly yes, there is already existing demand for comments that describe explicit sections of code.

 - Hyperledger Sawtooth: https://github.com/hyperledger/sawtooth-sdk-rust/blob/46e610008790a03b194b5baa24adb80243757366/src/consensus/service.rs#L23-L65
 - Linux Kernel: https://github.com/torvalds/linux/blob/20855e4cb361adeabce3665f5174b09b4a6ebfe6/fs/xfs/libxfs/xfs_attr.h#L45